viperproject/gobra-book/src/maps.md

 ```

 The values can be retrieved with their keys.
+Note that key elements must be comparable.
+For example one cannot use other maps, slices, and functions as keys.
 ``` go
 elem, ok := watched["Blade Runner"]
 //@ assert ok && elem